ufpaclab/jsPsych-Sheets-Integration/README.md

  ![](resources/createrepo.JPG)

 ## GitHub Pages
-We use Github to host our files.
-This let's our Google Apps Scripts see and use our files.
+We use Github to host our experiment files.
+This allows Google Apps Scripts to see and use our experiment files.
 We need to enable this functionality before we can proceed any further.

 **1. Navigate to your new repository.**